Case Study – Casey’s Last Inning

-How do healthcare providers clearly state what they believe is the right and good and wise action that ought to be taken for the patient?
+1. Have the healthcare providers clearly stated what they believe is the right and good and wise action that ought to be taken for the patient?